eczarny/spectacle/README.md

 ### Spectacle does not work with all applications

-Most applications built with the Cocoa frameworks can be readily manipulated via the _macOS Accessibility Protocol_; allowing Spectacle to interact with nearly every window it encounters.
+Most applications built with the Cocoa frameworks can be readily manipulated via the _OS X Accessibility Protocol_; allowing Spectacle to interact with nearly every window it encounters.
 Unfortunately this is not always the case.
 Spectacle will be unable to manipulate the windows of applications that build their user interfaces in unexpected ways.

 ## Building and running